krauseannelize/project-data-analysis/snack-attack-shack/log-data-transformation.md

   - Step 39: Created a heat map visualization representing country revenue on a world map in "visualizations".
 Use AI to choose an accessible color scheme.
 Incorporate gradient colors: Pale Gold (#FFE699), Orange (#FFA500), and Royal Blue (#002FA7) for low, mid, and high values, respectively.
   - Step 40: Inserted a pivot table in "summary" referencing the "analysis-revenue" worksheet with the following configuration:
     - Rows:
-      - customerCountry (sorted descending by sum of revenue)
+      - customerCountry (sorted descending by SUM of revenue)
-      - customerCity (sorted descending by sum of revenue).
+      - customerCity (sorted descending by SUM of revenue).
     - Values:
-      - Revenue: Sum (default).
+      - Revenue: SUM (default).
-      - Revenue: Sum as % of grand total.
+      - Revenue: SUM as % of grand total.
     - Filter: Applied filter on customerCountry to analyze city-level contributions per selected country.
   - Step 41: Create a copy of the "analysis-revenue" worksheet and rename the copy to "analysis-dynamic".
   - Step 42: Change the named table name to "dynamic".